ZachMarcus/Apocalyptic-Film/README.md

 Identify important events which might have effects on film production and themes.

+Then display those using vanilla web technologies + vis.js, without babel, ES6, AOT, fun web frameworks, or the like.

 A potential future improvement could be to process film data programmatically, using NLTK or similar library for NLP.